57780

 Try to repeat the above steps 4-5 times before finally allowing yourself to climax.

-Don't feel frustrated if it takes multiple sessions before you are able to prevent yourself from reaching an orgasm immediately.
+Don't feel frustrated if it takes multiple sessions before you can prevent yourself from reaching an orgasm immediately.

 Step 5: Mastery